 Communities in Control is the biggest annual gathering of community sector workers, volunteers and supporters - each year bringing together a stellar list of speakers and around 1300 delegates to listen, debate, network, exchange tips and strategies, and - perhaps most importantly - recharge.

-Since its inception in 2003 the conference has provided a platform and outlet for the very premise of Communities in Control - that for communities to survive and thrive, they must be in charge of their own destinies; that they must be given practical support to set their own priorities, design their own approaches, and create their own solutions; and that to do this will ultimately create safer, healthier communities.
+Since its inception in 2003 the conference has provided a platform for the premise that for communities to survive and thrive, they must be in charge of their own destinies; that they must be given practical support to set their own priorities, design their own approaches, and create their own solutions; and that to do this will ultimately create safer, healthier communities.

 What does it mean to give control back to communities?